lornahwambui/project/readme.md

 #### **By Lornah Gitau**
 ## Project Description

-This project consists of two web pages: one for displaying cat facts and another for sharing interesting cat-related information, also known as "Meows Facts."
+This project consists of one web page:  for sharing interesting cat-related information, also known as "Meows Facts."
 The project is designed to provide users with fun and fascinating facts about cats.

-  - The "Cats Facts" is the main page of the site.
   - The "Meows Facts" page focuses on sharing interesting cat-related facts, and it allows users to view, add, edit, and delete Meows facts.
 ## Setup/Installation Requirements
 ## Meows Facts Page